 Members from the Legal Aid Justice Center presented data on Richmond Police Department’s (RPD) policing practices.
 Multiple community members shared personal stories of Richmond Police Department misconduct; particularly instances of harassment, racial profiling, and discrimination.

 “Recently, I was pulled over because my 3rd brake light was out,” said Todd Adams of Richmond.
-“A routine traffic stop resulted in my friend, myself and my entire car being searched for drugs, guns, and alcohol.
-Needless to say they found nothing.
-These practices of harassment without cause has diminished trust between the police and community it is sworn to protect.”
+“A routine traffic stop resulted in my friend, myself, and my entire car being searched for drugs, guns, and alcohol.
+Needless to say, they found nothing.
+These practices of harassment without cause have diminished trust between the police and the community it is sworn to protect.”

 Complaints against RPD are investigated by an Internal Review Board- creating a culture of “self-policing” that lacks transparency and credibility.
 Heavily policed communities, communities of color, low-income communities, and the LGBTQ community, are calling for a fair standard of accountability to bring attention - and an end - to individual and systemic police abuses that harm our communities.

 “We need better police accountability in Richmond,” said As-saddique Abdul-Rahman, Community Organizer for New Virginia Majority.
 “Richmond residents, particularly in poor Black communities, share similar stories of discrimination at the hands of law enforcement sworn to serve and protect all and it’s up to the community to address it.”